mmarchioro/reimagined-site/_includes/smart-contracts-core.md

 Enterprises are troubled regarding smart contract implementation, considering its irreversible nature.
 Furthermore, you also have the risk of losing the whole contract and associated assets due to security vulnerabilities in smart contracts.
 Therefore, the smart contract audit becomes an important requirement in present times for the following reasons.

+At Quant Island we can help in the design and the audit of smart contracts, on most blockchains.

 *Note*: some of the text in this page has been modified from the post: [What Is A Smart Contract Audit?](https://101blockchains.com/smart-contract-audit/)